bagley/wptool/README.md

 *Hosting Note: If you plan on putting wptool on your own server/website, like onto a hosting account you have, please see the note in the "Hosting WPTool" section before doing so.*

+##Some Basic Ones

+Here are some basic ones to get you started off right:

+wpstats
+^--- Show basic infomation about the site (url, theme, status)

+wpdb
+^--- Show info about the database (user, password, tables)

+wplogin
+^--- This will give you a link that you can click with your browser and automatically be logged in as an administrator.

+wpfix
+^--- This will quickly clear up most caches and clear things up.
+Also try 'wpht'

+Towards the bottom I have some scenarios of what commands to use in common situations, like a wsod.

 ##Commands